vishnu0369/Web-Mart/README.md

 <h1> Ecommerce Website </h1>

-<p> This website is a fully featured eCommerce site that includes the following features: </p>
+<p> This website is a fully featured eCommerce site built using the MERN (MongoDB, Express, React, Node.js) stack.
+It includes the following features: </p>

 <h2> Features </h2>